Steps for Creating a Rubric

 Describe the characteristics of student work at each point on your scale.
 Once you have defined the learning outcomes being assessed and the scale you want to employ, create a table to think through the characteristics of student work at every point or grade on your scale.
 You might find it helpful to use a Rubric Worksheet for an Essay (doc).
 Instructors are used to articulating the ideal outcomes of a given assignment.
 It can be more challenging (but often far more helpful to the students) to articulate the differences, for example, between “C” and “B” work.
 If you have samples of student work from past years, look them over to identify the various levels of accomplishment.
 Start by describing the “ideal” outcome, then the “acceptable” outcome, then the “unacceptable” outcome, and fill in the blanks in between.
 If you don’t have student work, try to imagine the steps students will take to complete the assignment, the difficulties they might encounter, and the lower-level achievements we might take for granted.

 Test your rubric on student work.
-It is essential to try your rubric out and make sure it accurately reflects your grading expectations (as well as those of the instructor and other GSIs).
+It is essential to try your rubric out and make sure it accurately reflects your grading expectations (as well as those of the Instructor of Record and other GSIs).
 If available, use sample work from previous semesters.
 Otherwise, test your rubric on a sampling of student papers and then revise the rubric before you grade the rest.
 Make sure, however, that you are not substantially altering the grading criteria you laid out for your students.